 You can also obtain a Warm Pelt and White Liver when carving their bodies.
 Do note that Kelbi don't die when they are defeated, they will instead play dead and run away when your back is turned.
 So be sure to get your rewards quickly.

-Are you up to the challenge when Monster Hunter Rise arrives?
+Are you up to the challenge when the Rampage arrives?

 We're on the hunt